rafaellavaccarizup/orange-stack-documentacao/desafio-02/02-token/010-tokenizacao-parte-II.md

 - Identificador do(a) parceiro(a) deve ser obrigatório e ser um(a) parceiro(a) existente e ativo(a).

-Devemos verificar os seguintes dados:
+Devemos efetuar as seguintes validações:

 - Nome do(a) portador(a) do cartão deve ser criptografado com a chave RSA pública do(a) parceiro(a)
 - CPF do(a) portador(a) do cartão deve ser criptografado com a chave RSA pública do(a) parceiro(a)